With a 30-year history of success, the Master of Arts in Teaching (MAT) program offers the tools needed to be successful secondary classroom teachers.

 Waivers

-In addition to scholarship, students may be eligible to receive transfer credit or course waivers for previous study.
-Course waivers and transfer credit reduce the cost of earning a degree at Clarkson University.
+In addition to scholarships, students may be eligible to receive transfer credit or course waivers for previous study.
+Course waivers and transfer credits reduce the cost of earning a degree from Clarkson University.

 Other Scholarships

-The Williams Scholarship, Bauhofer Scholarship and the Allen Scholarship celebrate the dedication of individuals preparing for careers in the classroom.
+The Bauhofer Scholarship and the Allen Scholarship celebrate the dedication of individuals preparing for careers in the classroom.

 A complete application consists of the following: